Summary

 Remuneration, wages, and salaries are distinct concepts.
 While remuneration can cover wages and salaries, wages are associated with hourly pay rates.
 On the other hand, salaries are annual amounts that you pay either weekly, fortnightly or monthly.
 You can express employee remuneration, wages and salaries as either gross pay (the total amount earned) or net pay (the gross amount less relevant deductions such as income tax).

 Employers need to understand their obligations regarding any payments owed to their employees.
-If you require assistance with employee remuneration, our experienced employment lawyers can assist as part of our LegalVision membership.
-You will have unlimited access to lawyers to answer your questions and draft and review your documents for a low monthly fee.
-Call us today on 1300 544 755 or visit our membership page.
+If you require assistance with employee remuneration, LegalVision provides ongoing legal support for businesses through our fixed-fee legal membership.
+Our experienced employment lawyers help businesses manage contracts, employment law, disputes, intellectual property, and more, with unlimited access to specialist lawyers for a fixed monthly fee.
+To learn more about LegalVision’s legal membership, call 1300 544 755 or visit our membership page.

 Frequently Asked Questions